tanghao-xiaomi/docs/CONTRIBUTING.md

 \[ English | [简体中文](CONTRIBUTING_zh-cn.md) \]

-openvela is developed by an active team of software engineers and researchers.
-You are welcome to join the openvela open source community and make any contribution to improve this project!
+openvela is developed by an active team of software engineers and researchers.You are welcome to join openvela, an open source community, and contribute in any way to this project!

-openvela mainly follows the Apache License 2.0 license, please refer to the LICENSE file for details.
+openvela is mainly subject to Apache License 2.0.
+See the LICENSE file for details.

 ## Sign the CLA

-In order to participate in community contributions, you need to sign the corresponding Contributor License Agreement (CLA).
+In order to participate in community contributions, you need to sign a Contributor License Agreement before contributing to the community.
 Here are the specific steps for different platforms:

 - **Gitee platform**:
   - Please visit the [Gitee CLA signing page](https://gitee.com/organizations/open-vela/cla/zs6b7c48u6juka2tsnrnkzx6k88np85e) to complete the signing.